austral/austral/test-programs/suites/007-borrowing/007-nested-explicit-anon-borrow/README.md

-Test we can't borrow a variable anonymously inside a borrow of the same variable.
+Test we can borrow a variable anonymously inside a borrow of the same variable.